Chukwuebuka-2003/Software-Principles-in-Java/README.md

 # Software-Principles-in-Java
-A brief implementation of Linked Lists, Pop, Push, Peek And Display Functions On Stacks and Queues
+A brief implementation of Using Java To Implement These:
+- Pop, Push, Peek And Display Functions On Stacks and Queues
+- Implement Insert, Delete, Update and Display functuions on Linked Lists